shavyg2/slick-for-svelte/README.md

 ```

-add this for the dev server to work on a Single Page App, this redirects everything in webpack to index.html in public folder.
+Configure webpack dev server to use the ```index.html``` file for your single page application.
+Below is a reference.
 ```js
 devServer: {
     port:process.env.PORT,